jvm986/h24-assignment/README.md

 ## Assumptions

-Inaccessible links need to be tested
+- Inaccessible links need to be tested
-An ideal solution uses the standard library
+- An ideal solution uses the standard library
+- The link checking is handled by the client to some degree, rather than putting this on the backend and implementing a queuing service like redis

+## Limitations

+- Only works on server-side rendered pages, SPAs would require a web driver or JS interpereter
+- No security or rate limiting

 ## TODO

 - Implement Docker & CI
-- Improve Handling of Errors
+- Improve Handling of Errors (e.g. rate limiting from external sites breaks assemble)
 - Extend Test Coverage
+- Clean up links - remove duplicates and non-url
+- Handle encoding issue with title (&amp;)
+- Handle missing http:// at start of url and subdomains

 ---